microsoft/VS-ColorThemes/README.md

 0. Prerequisite:
 * For **Visual Studio 2019**, install the Color Theme Designer extension (https://marketplace.visualstudio.com/items?itemName=ms-madsk.ColorThemeDesigner).
 * For **Visual Studio 2017**, install the Color Themes Editor extension (https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.VisualStudio2017ColorThemeEditor).
-1. Go to Tools -> Customize Colors.
+1. Go to Tools -> Customize Colors (CTE extension), or File -> New -> Project and create a VSTheme Project (CTD extension).
 2. Hover over the original theme you want to edit and click on 'Create Copy of Theme'.
 3. Hover over the Custom Theme you created, and click on 'Edit Theme'.
 4. Edit the colors to create a new custom theme.